Tooth Infection Treatment in La Jolla

 Mention endodontics and most people won’t bat an eye, but use its more common name of root canal therapy and you’re bound to encounter some not-so-pleasant reactions.
 While there may be a certain stigma attached to root canal therapy, the procedure is actually relatively painless – in fact, it provides many patients with relief from excruciating pain.
-For patients who are suffering from tooth pain due to root canal infections, Dr. Weston Spencer provides root canal therapy at his La Jolla and Rancho Santa Fe offices, serving the entire San Diego area.
+For patients who are suffering from tooth pain due to root canal infections, Dr. Weston Spencer provides root canal therapy at his La Jolla – North Pacific Beach dental office, serving the entire San Diego area.

 Root Canal Therapy Explained